Lawrence Eagleburger: Early life and education

-He was also a member of the Board of Visitors at the College of William and Mary from 1996 to 2000 and from 2002 to 2006.
+He was also a member of the Board of Visitors at the College of William & Mary from 1996 to 2000 and from 2002 to 2006.

 Eagleburger also served in the United States Army (1952–1954), attaining the rank of first lieutenant.

-He had three sons, all of whom are named Lawrence Eagleburger, though they have different middle names (Scott, Andrew and Jason).
-The eldest is from his first marriage, which ended in divorce.
-The other two are from his second marriage, which was to Marlene Ann Heinemann from 1966 until her death in 2010.

 Governmental career

 In 1957, Eagleburger joined the United States Foreign Service, and served in various posts in embassies, consulates, and the Department of State.
 From 1961 to 1965 he served as a staffer at the U.S. Embassy in Belgrade, Yugoslavia.
 He was known as the person who handled the Skopje 1963 earthquake crisis, and managed the first US-Soviet humanitarian cooperation, after which he was nicknamed Lawrence of Macedonia.

 Starting in 1969, he served in the Nixon administration as an assistant to National Security Advisor Henry Kissinger.
-He stayed in this appointment until 1971; thereafter he took on several positions, including advisor to the U.S. Mission to NATO in Brussels, and, following Kissinger's appointment as Secretary of State, a number of additional posts in the State Department and Deputy Assistant Secretary of Defense (1971–73).
+He stayed in this appointment until 1971; thereafter he took on several positions, including advisor to the U.S. Mission to NATO in Brussels, and, following Kissinger's appointment as secretary of state, a number of additional posts in the State Department and deputy assistant secretary of defense (1971–73).

 Following Nixon's resignation, he briefly left government service.
-He was then named the Executive Secretary to the Secretary of State from 1975 to 1977, and subsequently was appointed as ambassador to Yugoslavia by President Jimmy Carter, a post he held from 1977 to 1980.
+He was then named the executive secretary to the secretary of state from 1975 to 1977, and subsequently was appointed as ambassador to Yugoslavia by President Jimmy Carter, a post he held from 1977 to 1980.
 While working as Executive Secretary to Kissinger in 1975 he carried out secret talks with the Cubans in New York City.